GitD3-png/PropStack-Challenge_ZS/README.md

-# 🏗️ PropStack Challenge: Build a Real Estate Tech Explorer
+# 🏗️ PropStack Challenge: Build the Future of PropTech Mapping

 Welcome to the **PropStack Challenge** — a real-world coding competition to help us discover talented developers and showcase their skills in the world of real estate technology (PropTech).